inventree/inventree-website/_posts/2026-09-09-package-repo.md

 title: Action required - Package Repository Change
 ---

-Due to changes in the package publishing plattform packager.io it is necessary for all users of the package based installer (most often done through the 1-line install script) to manually update their package repository configuration to continue receiving updates.
+Due to changes in the package publishing platform packager.io it is necessary for all users of the package based installer (most often done through the 1-line install script) to manually update their package repository configuration to continue receiving updates.

 The following few bash lines will ensure you can continue receiving updates from the new package repository configuration.
 The update procedure, package structure or general commands are unchanged.